16 Mar Walls that Wow

-I wasn’t looking for tile, mosaics or recycled glass when I went to the Buddy’s Flooring America store on Ridge Avenue in Cincinnati.
+I wasn’t looking for tile, mosaics or recycled glass when I went to the flooring store.
 But there was something magnetic about the eye-catching colors and textures on display.

 This is a flooring store, I thought, but look at all of the options they offer for backsplashes and walls!
 And virtually every manufacturer offers something with recycled glass or recycled content , and tile is indoor-air friendly, too.

 Okay, walls and floors must complement each other, so it makes sense to sell them together, particularly for bathrooms.
 But when there are so many cool options, how do you choose?

 That’s one of the reasons most stores have design consultants.

 Ceramic and porcelain tile generally have always had a fairly green record in that they do not emit VOC’s (Volatile Organic Compounds), they are low maintenance and they have a long life cycle.
 Most manufacturers — Daltile, Crossville and Marazzi are just a few — also offer tiles, mosaics and decorative accents that contain recycled glass and metal.

 And to satisfy “green” architects specifying these products for sustainable building projects, many put their products through tests to verify the contents.

 The key in using decorative mosaics is to add them in

 sparingly to your 4-inch or 6-inch square field tile.